liangyuwang/Tiny-DeepSpeed/README.md

 If you encounter any question, please feel free to contact us.
 You can create an issue or just send an email to me at [liangyu.wang@kaust.edu.sa](liangyu.wang@kaust.edu.sa).

-This project is highly inspired by [CoreScheduler](https://github.com/TheCoreTeam/core_scheduler/), a High-Performance Scheduler for Large Model Training

 ## Getting Started

 ### Prerequisites